puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

 Classes are evaluated using the `include` function (which we will mention later).
 If a class has already been evaluated once, then `include` essentially does nothing.

-#### Qualification Of Nested Classes

-Classes whose definitions are nested inside other classes can be declared within the enclosing class using their short names, and can be declared everywhere else using their fully-qualified names (which are split with the `::` namespace separator).
-For example:

-{% highlight ruby %}
-    class myclass {
-        class nested {
-            file { '/etc/passwd':
-            owner => 'root',
-            group => 'root',
-            mode  => 644;
-            }
-        }
-    }

-    class anotherclass {
-    include myclass::nested
-    }
-{% endhighlight %}

-In this example, the `nested` class inside the outer `myclass` is included as `myclass::nested` inside of the class named `anotherclass`.
-Order is important here: class `myclass` must be evaluated before class `anotherclass` for this example to work properly.

-**Note that this construct is usually not advisable,** and in most cases your purposes are better served by explicitly stating the fully namespaced class name (`class myclass::nested { ... }`), placing classes in their own files, and [taking advantage of module autoloading](./modules.html#module-autoloading).
-This allows a user to understand the rough structure of a module by simply viewing a directory listing, which is a significant legibility win.
-Not only does nesting classes forego that advantage, but it means the nested class's "real" name (`myclass::nested`) is never actually mentioned at the site of its definition, so it can't be easily searched for.

-It gets more complex if the nested class's name happens to match that of any top-level class.
-Consider the following:

-{% highlight ruby %}
-    class someclass {
-        class nested {
-            notice("I am someclass::nested!")
-        }

-        include nested
-    }

-    class nested {
-        notice("I am plain-old nested, also known as ::nested!")
-    }
-{% endhighlight %}

-The fact that it's not immediately and unambiguously clear which `nested` class is being declared by `someclass`'s `include nested` statement should give you pause about nesting classes in all but the most limited use cases; with only a little additional complexity, tracking down class names can get seriously problematic.
-(As for this example, `someclass`'s include statement will include `someclass::nested`; to include `nested`, you would have to declare it as `::nested`.)

-Lastly, although the nesting of class definitions has absolutely no effect on variable scope, it has the unfortunate property of _looking_ like it does to a reader who is familiar with lexically scoped languages and has briefly forgotten that the Puppet DSL is dynamically scoped.
-This alone is reason to avoid nesting wherever possible.

 #### Parameterised Classes

 In Puppet release 2.6.0 and later, classes are extended to allow the passing of parameters into classes.